ModyQyW/tailwind-extensions/README.md

 #### Extra Configs

 When using this preset, you need to control when to add `class="dark"` to the page container element.
+[VueUse useDark](https://vueuse.org/core/usedark/) is recommended.

 TailwindCSS `preflight` may conflict with the `element-plus` styles, and you will need to make some simple adjustments.